FrancisBanville/ms_interpreting_probabilities/README.md

 > regarding species composition and interactions.
 We do so using the collection
 > of tripartite host-parasite networks of @Kopelke2017FooStra, consisting of
 > willows, willow-galling sawflies, and their natural enemies sampled across
 > Europe.
-Data manipulation and methods are described in Appendix 1.
-All code
+All data manipulation and methods are described in Appendix 1.
+All
-> and data to reproduce these analyses are available at the Open Science
+> code and data to reproduce these analyses are available at the Open Science
 > Framework (TBD).
 >
 > In [@Fig:accumulation]a-b, we show how the dissimilarity between the metaweb